 Image: A Good Son

-Creating portrait illustrations requires the skills of an artist that comprehends the use of lighting, shading, colors, shadows, highlights, and angles.
+Creating portrait illustrations requires the skills of an artist who comprehends the use of lighting, shading, colors, shadows, highlights, and angles.
 Portrait illustrations involve showcasing the person’s best traits or characteristics.
 This is displayed through visual cues or elements like gestures, facial expressions, or any physical characteristics that make them unique.

 Portrait illustrations can either be abstract or realistic.
 Either way, the most essential component should be distinct and recognizable to the viewers.